Metropolitan-Council/legacy-LBS-parktrail-research/README.md

 `legaacy-LBS-parktrail-research-documentation.Rmd`; higher level summary texts are generated in the `documentation` folder.

-The `data-raw` folder contains data obtained from external sources;
+The `/data-raw` folder contains data obtained from external sources;
-`data-intermediate` contains partially processed data, individual StreetLight (LBS) analysis downloads, or other internally-produced data;
+`/data-intermediate` contains partially processed data, individual StreetLight (LBS) analysis downloads, or other internally-produced data;
-`data-processed` contains the final products of this research.
+`/data-processed` contains the final products of this research.

-## Set-up
+### Set-up

 This project uses
 [`streetlightR`](https://metropolitan-council.github.io/streetlightR/)